-We have audited the company financial statements of British & American Investment Trust PLC (the 'company') for the year ended 31 December 2020, which comprise the income statement, statement of changes in equity, statement of financial position, cash flow statement and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the company financial statements of British & American Investment Trust PLC (the 'Company') for the year ended 31 December 2021, which comprise the income statement, statement of changes in equity, balance sheet, statement of cash flows, and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted International Financial Reporting Standards (IFRSs).